top of page

 Cemetery Records

-One of the very first projects of the Society when first formed was to collect information on the cemeteries in the district from Church Burial Registers, Cemetery and Council Registers, local family histories, SA Death Register, family notices in the newspaper and transcripts of headstones.
-This information is correct as far as we could ascertain from these sources.
+This comprehensive effort involved consulting Church Burial Registers, Council Cemetery Registers, local family histories, the SA Death Register, family notices in newspapers, and transcripts of headstones.
+The information we present here is as accurate as we could verify through these sources.

 Brochures for self-guided walks of selected graves in six cemeteries in the District have been prepared.
 Hard copies are available at the Fleurieu Coast Visitor Information Centre or can be downloaded.